Learn something new every day More Info... by email

 The importance of a concrete slab cannot be overstated.
 It is the one part of the home that will bear the weight of everything that is placed on top it.
 It will also protect the wood and other housing materials from elements that may compromise their function, such as moisture and insects.
 Furthermore, it will lay out the dimensions of a home.

 Most homes in the United States and many other parts of the world either have a concrete slab foundation or a raised foundation.
-While the concrete slab is the most popular choice in the United States, raised foundations can also have advantages.
-On the whole, concrete slabs are thought to last longer and be easier to maintain.
+While the slab is the most popular choice in the United States, raised foundations can also have advantages.
+On the whole, this type of foundation is thought to last longer and be easier to maintain.

-Cracking can also occur within a concrete slab.
+Cracking can also occur within the concrete.
 While this may be a minor inconvenience in some cases, it can also be a big problem.
 If the cracks become more serious than just hairline fractures, it could affect some types of flooring, such as hardwood and tile.
 While there may be some repair options, such as using high-strength epoxy, multiple slab cracks could be a very difficult situation.

 In building concrete slab, a number of steps need to be taken before the pouring of the concrete.
 To prevent cracks, the earth beneath it must be compacted very well.
 Also, sand and gravel is usually placed down between the earth and concrete to protect the foundation from moisture.